zhoupc/TINIscope/TINIscope_Documents/PartList_tiniscope.md

 ### Slider
 <img src="../assets/parts of head scope/slider.png" alt="slider" width="100" align="right" />
-The slider is used to fit the CMOS image sensor and mate with the housing to adjust the focal plane of TINIscope.
+The slider is used to fit the CMOS image sensor and mate with the body to adjust the focal plane of TINIscope.
 A longer slider range could achieve wider adjustment range of focal palne.
-The slider has a hole to fit with with a M1 self-tapping screw, after the adjustment of focal plane is finished, the screw help to secure it with the housing.
+The slider has a hole to fit with with a M1 self-tapping screw, after the adjustment of focal plane is finished, the screw help to secure it with the body.

 ### Led cap
 <img src="../assets/parts of head scope/led cap.png" alt="led cap" width="100" align="right" />